Updating your home to be chicer - without looking cheap - is completely doable on a budget.

 Switching out an old or basic light fixture for a more elegant one is an easy way to shift the ambiance of a room.
-By adding a sophisticated light fixture, you can control the intensity of the light and character of your room.
+By adding a sophisticated light fixture, you can control the intensity of the light and the character of your room.
 And you don't need to pay a pretty penny for expensive new fixtures - you can buy used fixtures online.

 2. Add Floating Shelves

 Installing floating shelves in your home combines the functionality of extra storage space with a bit of style and personal flair.
 Floating shelves can be mounted on walls in many different patterns, and they come in various materials to give your rooms a unique touch.
-For a small room choose shallow shelves to display framed photos; for a larger room you can afford to use deeper shelves to hold vases, books and unique trinkets.
+For a small room choose shallow shelves to display framed photos; for a larger room, you can afford to use deeper shelves to hold vases, books, and unique trinkets.

 3. Paint an Accent Wall

 Painting an accent wall can add a pop of color and showcase your personality.
-Usually a low-risk project, a homeowner of any skill level can tackle this project in a day.
+Usually, a low-risk project, a homeowner of any skill level can tackle this project in a day.
 You just need some painter's tape, a brush and the color that suits you!
-Just make sure the color you choose is complementary with the other colors in the room.
+Just make sure the color you choose is complementary to the other colors in the room.
 Stay consistent between warm and cool tones.

 4. Install Decorative Molding

 Adding decorative molding around your home can add an extra touch of elegance.
-Install molding to the ceiling by capping walls, columns and cabinets, or add chair molding lower to the ground.
-With detailed molding you can add character to your rooms while also making them feel taller and more finished.
+Install molding to the ceiling by capping walls, columns, and cabinets, or add chair molding lower to the ground.
+With detailed molding, you can add character to your rooms while also making them feel taller and more finished.